-As children we learn to retaliate against what we don’t like.
-For example, if your playmate hits you, you hit back; if they said something bad to you, you did the same, or you may have done something worse.
+As children, we learn to retaliate against what we don’t like.
+For example, if your playmate hits you, you hit back.
+If they said something bad to you, you do the same, or you may have done something worse.
 This is a behavior that we probably continue to repeat as adults, but in a more disguised way.
 Why?

-Because we believe that by responding in the same way, we will hurt the other person as much as it hurt us.
+Because we believe that by responding in the same way, we will hurt the other person as much as they hurt us.
 So, it shouldn’t “hurt as much,” right?

 When we commit ourselves before God to another person, we form a very intimate bond, one capable of revealing weaknesses never said in public.
 So therein lies a very sensitive piece of information.
 The husband knows how to hurt the wife, and vice versa, leading to serious retaliation in marriages.

 God has always known this, and that is why He warns that retaliation is forbidden.
-“Retaliation” will instantly feel good, of course it will, but at what cost?
+“Retaliation” will feel good immediately, of course, but at what cost?
 Our Lord knows the harm of retaliation and how it can destroy human life.
 Don’t fall for it.

 You are not responsible or capable of changing your spouse’s behavior, so keep this in mind.
 When hope for fighting for a marriage vanishes on one side, the relationship will decline.